kalyan63/Sketchs-and-SVD-DataScience/Readme.md

     >!['Error Graph'](q4.png)

-    > Here, I'm using 5 hash functiions so, m=k/5
+    > Here, I'm using 5 hash functiions so, m=k/5 for Count min and Count Sketch

 2. **Result of Movie Rating prediction using K-Rank approximation**